aglaiak/Books-and-Courses/GitHub_LinkedIn_Learning/Readme.md

 ### Learning GitHub - LinkedIn Course
-This is a folder for training with Git and GitHub via the Online Resource "Learning GitHub" on LinkedIn by Emanuele Bartolesi
+This is a folder for training with Git and GitHub via the Online Resource video "Learning GitHub" on LinkedIn by Emanuele Bartolesi